3liz/lizmap-documentation/en/source/publisher_guide/lizmap_configuration.rst

    :align: center
    :width: 80%

 If the layer is provided by a WMS service and that it supports the Web map Coordinate Reference System, it is possible to *directly Request images to the WMS server*.
-This reduces the QGIS-Server load and optimize LizMap.
+This reduces the QGIS-Server load and optimize Lizmap.
 This option is available in the **Third Party WMS layers** group.

 The group options: